awslabs/damo/USAGE.md

     $ sudo pip3 install damo

 Or, you can use your distribution's package manager if available.
-Refer to below to show the packaging status of `damo`.
+Refer to below [repology](https://repology.org/project/damo) data to show the packaging status of `damo` for each distribution.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/damo.svg)](https://repology.org/project/damo/versions)

-Or, you can simply download the source code and make `$PATH` to point the source code directory.
+If none of above options work for you, you can simply download the source code and use `damo` file at the root of the source tree.
+Optionally, you could add the path to the source code directory to your `$PATH`.

 Overview